Three Instagram-Worthy Cafes in Seoul You Might Not Have Heard Of

 Take the Line 2 to Hongik University (홍대입구역), then take the town bus, Mapo 05 (마포05), at the Exit 2 bus stop (홍대입구역 정류장 14498) six stops to 에덴지우아파트 정류장 (14576), where Cafe Yeonnam-dong 223-14 is just a minute down the road, or take the Line 6 to Hapjeong Station (합정역), then take (blue) bus 761 at the Exit 7 bus stop (합정역 정류장 14011) four stops to 연희104고지앞.구성산회관 정류장 (13111) and follow the underpass to Yeonnam-dong.

-Cafe Yeonnamdong gets its name from its address (Yeonnam-dong 223-14, the second location, or 239-20, the first location).
-We went to the second location and, again, had the place to ourselves the entire morning (though I can’t speak to the weekends or the first location).
+Cafe Yeonnam-dong gets its name from its address (Yeonnam-dong 223-14).
+We, again, had the place to ourselves the entire morning (though I can’t speak to the weekends).
 There’s a set of guidelines at the door, number one of which is that you can only take photos after you’ve ordered, and number two of which is that you can’t switch seats once you’ve chosen a table.
 But if you get there early enough and have the run of the place…

 It’s Seoul’s 그림 or painting cafe—everything is painted in such a way that the space feels like an optical illusion and that you can pretend to star in your own cartoon.
-At the 223-14 location, there’s a painted rooftop, that the sweet server kindly pointed out to us at the end, with a small hut, a bench, and a clothesline hung over more painted tables and chairs, a perfect place to have drinks in the spring or summertime.
+There’s even a painted rooftop, that the sweet server kindly pointed out to us at the end, with a small hut, a bench, and a clothesline hung over more painted tables and chairs, a perfect place to have drinks in the spring or summertime.

 Even the drinks come out on a cartoonish tray and in cartoonish mugs with tops that look like melting chocolate.
 I ordered the drink pictured left, a Choco Choco Latte, and Andrew ordered an Americano.